-After the above packages have been installed, you can install the main Newscoop package with the command:
+After confirming that the secure apt repository is set up, you can install the Newscoop package:

-'''

 sudo apt-get install newscoop

-'''

 This command will install all of the Newscoop components, plus any other packages that Newscoop requires in order to run.
-It will also upgrade a previous apt or .deb package Newscoop installation.

-The Newscoop package installer will ask you a few questions about the kind of server you want to set up, such as the Apache configuration that you require.
+The package installer will ask you a few questions about the kind of server you want to set up, such as the Apache configuration that you require.